hSATAC/2fa/README.md

 `2fa name` prints a two-factor authentication code from the key with the given name.

-With no arguments, `2fa` prints two-factor authentication codes from all known time-based keys.

 The default time-based authentication codes are derived from a hash of the key and the current time, so it is important that the system clock have at least one-minute accuracy.

-The keychain is stored unencrypted in the text file `$HOME/.2fa`.
+The keychain is stored macOS keychain.

 ## Example